fiatrete/SDCN-Stable-Diffusion-Computing-Network/README.md

 5. config SERVICE_PREFIX in example/sdcn_run.py to "[http://yourlocalip:6006](http://yourlocalip:6006/)".

-> Notice you can't use 127.0.0.1 or localhost, but the local ip address.
+> Please note that you cannot use 127.0.0.1 or 'localhost'; instead, you must use the local IP address.

 ```python
 SERVICE_PREFIX = 'http://yourlocalip:6006'